Gabaldonlab/phylome_analysis_giaco/README.md

 * concatenate the alignments
 * build species tree
-* compute discordance between species and gene trees and analyze the results
+* Prepare data for discordance softwares (GeneRax and ecceTERA) and analyze the results

-Starting from a phylome sotred in PhylomeDB:
+Starting from a phylome stored in PhylomeDB:

 #### TODOs:

-* Documentation + errors mgmt!!!!
+* Documentation + errors mgmt + eventually autmatic testing
 * Add create partition model file as option for concat
 * add download phylome script.
-* test a lot many possible scenarios
 * examples and readme
 * change name plz

 Eventually

-* add other stuff from Marina scripts you did not use
+* Merge with other stuff from Marina scripts you did not use
 * add angst and other discordance softwares data creation scripts
 * greasifier???

+* Merge into phylomizer pipeline

 <!-- To use (with caution), simply do: